Pramishkarkee/nsdevil/README.md

 ## Overview

 The Attendance System is designed to manage and track student attendance in academic classes.
-It provides functionalities to record attendance, generate reports, and visualize data.
+It provides functionalities to record attendance and visualize data.
 This system is built using Django and Django REST Framework (DRF), with features including a web-based interface, API endpoints, and data visualization.

 ## Features
 - **Attendance Recording**: Track attendance for students in various classes.